klewer-martin/c-repo/95.11/project01/README.md

-# PROJECT NUMER 1 - ALGORITHMS & PROGRAMATION I (cod.
-95.11)
+# PROJECT NUMBER 1 - ALGORITHMS & PROGRAMATION I

 This folder contains the first project of "algoritmos y programacion I" a subject from Facultad de Ingenieria de la